nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/starter-kit.md

 	public static void main(String[] args) {
 		// put the main contents of your program below here System.out.println("Welcome to Java from the command line!");
-		// put the main contents of your program above here }
+	}
 }
 ```